AlexLalalala/Civilization-V-Vox-Populi-on-Linux/README.md

 # Step 4:

-  -  Copy the contents of the folder.
+  -  Copy the "Asset" folder.
-  -  Paste the folder in the installation location of Civ 5 of Steam.
+  -  Paste the folder in the installation location of Civ 5 of Steam and confirm the merges.
 The default location is: "~/.local/share/Steam/steamapps/common/Sid Meier's Civilization V/".
 If it is not there, check your download locations in Steam (Settings -> Downloads -> Steam Library Folders) to see where Civ 5 is installed.

 # Step 5: Enjoy the game!